Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 3. Click **Run**.

-    >**Note:** If there is an existing run configuration, a dialog box appears asking whether you want to terminate the process.
+    >***Note*:** If there is an existing run configuration, a dialog box appears asking whether you want to terminate the process.
 Click **Yes**.
 The following logs are displayed on the terminal.

     ![](./media/image35.png)

- >**Note:** Both the APU and RPU applications print on the same console as both applications are using UART0 for these applications.
+>***Note*:** Both the APU and RPU applications print on the same console as both applications are using UART0 for these applications.
 The application software sends the hello world strings for both APU and RPU to the UART0 peripheral of the PS section.
 From UART0, the hello world strings goes byte-by-byte to the serial terminal application running on the host machine, which displays it as a string.

 ##### Method II

 1. Right-click on the application project hello_world_r5 and select **Run As → Run Configurations**.
 The Run configuration dialog box opens.

 2. Double-click **Single Project Debug** to create a run configuration.

-    The Vitis software platform creates a new run configuration with the
-    name: Debugger_helloworld_r5-Default.
-For the remaining options, refer the following table.
+    The Vitis software platform creates a new run configuration with the name: Debugger_helloworld_r5-Default.
+For the remaining options, refer to the following table.

 	*Table 8:*  **Create, Manage, and Run Configurations Settings**